 I try to avoid checking luggage like the plague, but for most people who are traveling somewhere for a week or two, it’s a necessary evil.
 You’ll pick up your luggage at a belt after you clear immigration, then you’ll proceed to the customs chokepoint where a few customs officers will be there to give you a once over.
 I’ve always observed that simply showing your American passport face up so they can see the nationality always gets you waived right on through, sometimes even with a smiling “Welcome to Egypt” from the giddy officers who are excited to see Americans visiting and excited to practice an English phrase or two.

-If they do want to ask you a question or two or glance at your bags, don’t fret.
+If they do want to ask you a question or two or glance at your bags or even have put them through another scanner, don’t fret.
 It’s just standard there for them to touch or examine a lot more than you would see at an American or European airport, for example.
 Remember here in Egypt everyone is coming out of the same door, so there is no separate exit for locals or lower-risk customs targets.
-All that’s to say that it’s normal for the customs guys by the exit to at least glance at everyone’s bags and passports, but for Americans you’ll almost always just be waived right in with no fuss in the slightest.
+All that’s to say that it’s normal for the customs guys by the exit to at least glance at everyone’s bags and passports.

 But please don’t let that be your signal to smuggle anything into or out of the country!
 As I’ve said before, Egypt is still an Islamic country and the penalties for bringing in drugs or smuggling anything out of the country, like illegally purchased or stolen antiquities, for example, can be very severe.
 Don’t risk it, please!